Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 - Freaky Friday (1977)

-The story of two an identical sisters (each performed by a younger Lindsay Lohan) separated at beginning and introduced collectively by a scheme to reunite their divorced dad and mom.
+The story of two similar sisters (each performed by a younger Lindsay Lohan) separated at beginning and introduced collectively by a scheme to reunite their divorced mother and father.
 TL

 Starring: Lindsay Lohan, Dennis Quaid, Natasha Richardson